Brufoli sottopelle: la skincare routine per eliminarli

 Evening

-2. CLEANSING: with a gentle foaming cleanser.
+2. CLEANSING: use a gentle foaming cleanser.

-The cosmetic ingredients for removing pimple marks are:
+The cosmetic ingredients for treating pimple marksare:

-- niacinamide at a high percentage (4-5%);
+- high-percentage niacinamide (4-5%);

 - salicylic acid;